 - Additional contact measurement necessary

-For the non-contact measurement of wall, fuse and component temperatures of air conditioning systems.
+For the non-contact measurement of wall, fuse, and component temperatures in air conditioning systems.

 Infrared thermometer: Accurate measurement at a distance